consod/connysbrain.eu/docs/index.md

 ## This site

 This site is built with [Zensical](https://zensical.org), a static site generator written in Rust and Python.
 You can install it like a Python package.
+The site is hosted on GitHub Pages with GitHub Actions.
+Name Servers and DNS management on Cloudflare.